-The oldest tennis tournament in the world, Wimbledon Championships is one of professional tennis’ four Grand Slam tournaments.
+The oldest tennis tournament in the world, the Wimbledon Championships is one of professional tennis’ four Grand Slam tournaments and first played in 1877.
 Held on grass courts, Wimbledon is famed for its traditions such as eating Strawberry’s and drinking Pimm’s.

 When is Wimbledon?